codacy/codacy-detekt/docs/description/DoubleMutabilityForCollection.md

 # DoubleMutabilityForCollection

-Using `var` when declaring a mutable collection leads to double mutability.
+Using `var` when declaring a mutable collection or value holder leads to double mutability.
 Consider instead declaring your variable with `val` or switching your declaration to use an immutable type.

+By default, the rule triggers on standard mutable collections, however it can be configured to trigger on other types of mutable value types, such as `MutableState` from Jetpack Compose.

 ## Noncompliant Code